moondance-labs/tanssi-docs/node-operators/appchain-node/rpc-docker.md

     ```

 !!! note
-    By default, only the historical state of the last 256 and finalized blocks is kept in the local database.
-If you want to run a full archive node, you need to set the `--state-pruning archive` flag.
-You can find more information in the [flags section](#run-flags).
+    Only the historical state of the last 256 and finalized blocks are kept in the local database by default.
+To run a full archive node, you must set the `--state-pruning archive` flag.
+More information is in the [flags section](#run-flags).

 ### Fetching Bootnode Information {: #fetching-bootnode-information}